Joiry/HSL_Carp/qc_trim.md

 $ sbatch -o bbduk.%j.out --wrap="bbduk.sh -Xmx1g in=ecoli_ref-5m.fastq.gz out=ecoli_ref-5m.trim_q20.fastq.gz qtrim=rl trimq=20"
 ~~~

 Don't worry too much about the `-Xmx1g` for the moment, these are parameters for java, which the bbmap programs are written in.
 Most important is `1g` tells java use 1 gig of memory.
-As we'll see in the next lesson, this will become more important for an alignment program written in java.
+As we'll see in the next lesson, this will become more important for bbmap's alignment program.

 `in=` is the file you want to trim reads from
 `out=` specifies the name of the file to write the trimmed to